-Figure 2: Types of Accidents Reported by All Rail Transit Agencies in Calendar Year 2020
+Figure 2: Types of Accidents Reported by All Rail Transit Agencies in Calendar Year 2021

 NOTE: The category "Other" is comprised of all accidents not included in the other categories.
-These include accidents resulting in substantial damage, evacuations, or a collision with an object such as debris or shopping carts left on or next to the tracks.
+These include accidents resulting in substantial damage, evacuations, or a collision with an object such as signs/poles, crossing gates, signal cabinet door, shopping carts, etc. left on or next to the tracks.